 The prefabricated solar station is fitted in two containers viewed here from different sides.
 A large amount of pump capacity is necessary to operate the solar heat plant: 3 x 45 kW-pumps for the solar field circuits (1 per circuit + 1 backup), 2 x 18 kW-pumps for the secondary circuit between storage and heat exchanger (1 + 1 backup), and 1 x 45 kW electric pump for the delivery to the factory.

-The Belgian company Sunoptimo was assigned to deliver the prefabricated solar station managing all heat flows between the field, the storage tank and the factory including the monitoring devices and safety functions like freeze protection and expansion vessels etc. The solar circuit is run with a type of glycol which freezes at -5°C, therefore additional freeze protection is needed and is insured by the solar station.
+The turnkey supplier of the solar field Savosolar subcontracted the Belgian company Sunoptimo to deliver the prefabricated solar station managing all heat flows between the field, the storage tank and the factory including the monitoring devices and safety functions like freeze protection and expansion vessels etc. The solar circuit is run with a type of glycol which freezes at -5°C, therefore additional freeze protection is needed and is insured by the solar station.

 “We integrated the complete hydraulic and measuring system into two 40-foot containers, which were assembled in our factory,” explained Jérôme Delooz, Marketing Manager of Sunoptimo.
 The company has already delivered containerized solar stations of the type Opticube Field for two solar district heating plants – one in Ettenheim, Germany, and the other in Creutzwald, France.